-The chiral thin films will be prepared using Grazing Incidence Spraying (GIS), a technique we have recently developped, which allows allows depositing 1D nano-objects such as nanowires and nanorods into oriented thin films that display highly anisotropic optical and electronic properties.1-3 This approach can be combined to the well-established Layer-by-Layer (LbL) approach to assemble multilayer thin films that can comprise several nanomaterials deposited in a well-defined architecture.
+The chiral thin films will be prepared using Grazing Incidence Spraying (GIS), a technique we have recently developped, which allows allows depositing 1D nano-objects such as nanowires and nanorods into oriented thin films that display highly anisotropic optical and electronic properties.1-6 This approach can be combined to the well-established Layer-by-Layer (LbL) approach7 to assemble multilayer thin films that can comprise several nanomaterials deposited in a well-defined architecture.
 We have recently shown that chiral plasmonic assemblies that display very high chiroptical properties in the visible range can be obtained.

-Fig. 1: a) Scheme of the Grazing Incidence Spraying (GIS) deposition, b) SEM image of a AgNW monolayer and c) of 2 perpendicular layers, d) cross-section SEM images of oriented AgNWs of varying thickness, e) scheme of chiral tri-layer samples, in which the director is rotated 60° between each layer, and f) CD spectra, showing CD peaks of very high intensity for AgNWs (full) and AgNWs + an achiral dye (dashed).
+Fig. 1: a) SEM image of an oriented silver nanowire monolayer in which the nanowires color-coded are according to their orientation b) SEM image of 2 perpendicular layers, c) scheme of chiral tri-layer samples, in which the director is rotated 60° between each layer, and d) CD spectra, showing CD peaks of high intensity verv for AgNWs (full) and AgNWs + an achiral dye (dashed).